Ikaria: Century of Invisibility (1521–1601)

-Without a decent port —the local population destroyed the island's ports long ago to protect themselves from pirate raids— Ikaria depended for its very limited trade with the outside world upon small craft that were drawn up on the beaches.
-Ikarian boat-makers had a good reputation for building boats from the island's fir forests.
-Then they sold boats and lumber for coin and grain in nearby Chios.
-The inshore waters of the island, as told by Georgirenes, provided the best cockle shellfish in the archipelago.
+Without a decent port – most having been destroyed by the islanders themselves for protection against piracy – Ikaria depended for its very limited trade with the outside world upon small craft that were drawn up on the beaches.
+Ikarian boat-makers had a good reputation for building boats from the island's fir forests, selling both the boats and lumber for coin and grain in nearby Chios.
+The inshore waters of the island, as told by Georgirenes, provided the best cockle shellfish in the entire archipelago.
 Over the centuries, Ikaria would also become renowned for its charcoal, which became known as Carbon Cariot (Ikarian Charcoal).

-Goats and sheep roamed virtually untended in the rocky landscape.
-Cheeses were made for consumption in every household.
-Ikaria in the 17th century was unusual in the archipelago in not producing any wine for export.
-The people kept barrels of the wine for their own drinking.
-They also continued to store it in the old-fashioned way prevalent since the Bronze Age, in terracotta pithoi containers sunk to their rims in earth, thus protecting their supplies from both tax collectors and pirates.
+Ikaria in the 17th century was unusual in the archipelago in not producing any wine for export, the locals keeping barrels of the strong red wine for themselves.
+They also continued to store it in the way prevalent since the Bronze Age, in terracotta pithoi containers sunk to their rims in earth, thus protecting their supplies from both tax collectors and pirates.
+Flocks of goats and sheep, even those belonging to shepherds, ranged free and virtually untended in the rocky highlands, much like today.
+Cheese was made for consumption in every household.

-Apart from three small towns, none of which exceeded 100 houses, and numerous village settlements, each house had a walled orchard and a garden plot.
-Unlike the closely built towns of Samos, the hardy inhabitants lived separately in fortified unfurnished farmsteads.
+Georgirenes records three small towns, none of which exceeded 100 houses (Cachoria, Steli and Musara), and numerous villages, where each house had a walled orchard and a garden plot.
+Unlike the closely built towns of Samos, the hardy inhabitants lived separately in fortified, unfurnished farmsteads.

-In 1827, during the Greek War of Independence, Ikaria broke away from the Ottoman Empire, but was not included in the narrow territory of the original independent Greece, and it was forced to accept Ottoman rule once more a few years later.